PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 ### 3.18.4.
 Create Zone-Based policies for sub-interfaces

 > &#8505; Now that each endpoint is associated with a specific zone, we can have more logic with our security policies.
+Important to understand that although we have associated each endpoint to separate sub-interfaces, all of the traffic flows are still intra-zone.
+VM-Series will return traffic back to the same endpoint that it came in from.

 - Generate inbound, outbound, and east/west traffic
 - Check the traffic logs and notice this traffic should now show source / destination zone specific to each traffic flow endpoint
-- Notice Traffic is currently hitting intrazone-default
+- Notice Traffic is currently hitting the `intrazone-default` policy
-- Create security policies specific for the traffic
+- Create security policies specific for this traffic

 ---
 - Name: App Spoke Web Subnets Outbound